 The MP_SEQ option is used for end-to-end datagram-based sequence numbers of an MP-DCCP connection.
 The initial data sequence number (IDSN) SHOULD be set randomly.
-The MP_SEQ number space is different from path individual sequence number space.
+The MP_SEQ number space is different from the path individual sequence number space and MUST be sent with any DCCP-Data and DCCP-DataACK packet.